OGSarah/Weaver/README.md

 **Integration tests are the point here, not a supplement.** Almost everything this project claims is a property of a transaction -- a claim that cannot double-issue, a completion that unblocks downstream work atomically, a reaper deciding a task's fate.
-Those are only true against a real Postgres, so CI runs one as a service container and applies the migrations before the suite, rather than skipping every test that matters.
+Those are only true against a real Postgres instance, so CI runs one as a service container and applies the migrations before the suite, rather than skipping every test that matters.

 ### Linting